 Generations at Mckinley Place is a large facility in Decatur, Illinois.
 With a really poor overall grade of F, this facility didn't fare well in our assessment.
-If you are not satisfied with this facility's rather poor overall grade, you will be pleased to know there are four other nursing homes in Decatur.
+If you are not satisfied with this facility's low overall grade, you may find you have slim pickings in Decatur.
+The city has just two other nursing homes.
 More information on this facility's category grades may be found below.
-Its best category was long-term care, which is discussed in the next section.
+Its best category was inspections, which is discussed in the next section.

 Generations at Mckinley Place